Morveus/kapaladaru/README.md

 # Kapaladaru

-A Python-based tool that monitors a movie directory and identifies Bollywood, Indian, and Telugu films using AI.
+A Python-based tool that monitors a movie directory and identifies Bollywood movies that make their way into Radarr lists.

 ## Overview